 In 1978/79 Terrance went through a huge change in his view of New Age spirituality and associated philosophies, deciding to withdraw from the Homeland Foundation and Trust, the Awareness Centre, Findhorn and all other related commitments.
 On leaving the Homeland Foundation Trust in 1979, Terrance, for the next 3 years, continued leading workshops and giving major talks, exploring consciousness, human potential and the profound beauty of existence.
 All subjects he believed were immediate and relevant but not necessarily belonging or coupled to any ideology or particular spiritual philosophy.

-In 1980, he spent a year living in the US where he attended many lectures on Philosophy, some with the great thinker and philosopher, J. Krishnamurti.
+In 1980, he spent a year living in the US where he attended lectures on Philosophy, some with the great thinker and philosopher, J. Krishnamurti.

 Early in 1982, a friend of Terrance, Paul Rigby asked Terrance to create a stained glass window for his new home.
-Terrance, never having cut glass nor designed an artwork of any kind offered to give it a go and undertook the project.
-It was from this point onward, Terrance never looked back.
-He established his first studio at The Glade, Wahroonga in 1982/3 where he initially designed and created contemporary and ecclesiastical stained glass and in 84 established a course, teaching glass art twice a week.
+Terrance, never having cut glass nor designed an artwork, offered to give it a go and undertook the project.
+It was from this point onward Terrance never looked back.
+He established his first studio at ‘The Glade’, Wahroonga in 1982/3 where he initially designed and created contemporary and ecclesiastical stained glass, and in 84 established a course, teaching glass art twice a week.
 His interest in the arts grew and a passion for sculpture, murals, water features etc., began to emerge in 1986/7.
 He received his first sculptural commission in 1988; designing and creating the 14 foot high, beautiful solid glass and granite sculpture, ‘Purity of Spirit’.

 With his background and deep interest in music, philosophy, science and the relationships of living forms, Terrance works on developing themes in his art that attempt to reveal the interconnectedness and innate intelligence of all life and the profoundly powerful and beautiful nature of existence.

-Terrance has designed/created many contemporary and figurative works, some over 80’ high and 170’ long, as well as a number of sculptural water features, cenotaphs, murals and stained glass windows and has won and been awarded many commissions by councils, corporations, churches, the State Government and individuals.
+Terrance has designed and created many contemporary and figurative works, some over 80’ high, and 170’ long, as well as a number of sculptural water features, cenotaphs, murals and stained glass windows.
+He has won and been awarded many commissions by councils, corporations, churches, the State Government and individuals.
 Just recently, Terrance was awarded an ‘Order of Australia’ for his contribution to the arts.
-He has also been awarded several prizes including two Medici Medals for his sculptural contributions to the Florence Biennale, the President’s award from the Sculptors Society of NSW, the Peoples Choice Award in the McClelland Survey, etc.
+He has also been awarded a ‘Medici Medal’, twice, for his sculptural contributions to the Florence Biennale, the ‘President’s Award’ from the Sculptors Society of NSW, the ‘People’s Choice Award’ in the McClelland Survey, etc.

-Terrance has now worked as an artist/sculptor for more than 34 years.
+Terrance has now worked as an artist/sculptor for more than 35 years.
 He is currently based in the Blue Mountains in NSW where he also lives with his beautiful wife Shirley.
 They have three children and 5 grandchildren.